 A couple of years ago I ended up walking around Stocks Reservoir almost by mistake from Slaidburn and realised too late there was a new path courtesy of NW Water actually crossing the dam wall to complete a shorter circuit.
 Today along with JD and Sir Hugh we enjoyed this shorter circuit of Stocks Reservoir.

-There are birdwatching hides and we visited one overlooking the water.
-Below we could see many geese, cormorants, ducks and gulls but the lists of more proficient ‘twitchers’ were extensive with over 50 species seen some days.
+There are birdwatching hides, and we visited one overlooking the water.
+Below we could see many geese, cormorants, ducks and gulls, but the posted lists from more proficient ‘twitchers’ were extensive with over 50 species seen some days.